Offsite Agenda Template: Samples and Itinerary Ideas for Team Retreats

 Maintaining Momentum

 A concise summary of outcomes reinforces commitments made during the offsite.
-This summary should include key insights and action items, keeping the team aligned and focused on continuous progress towards strategic goals.
+Schedule a 30-day check-in before people leave the retreat — with it already on the calendar, it becomes the natural accountability moment for every action item.
 Maintaining momentum after the offsite ensures discussions translate into actionable results.

 Choosing the Right Venue